quistty/pookiewookie/README.md

 # WHAT AM I ABOUT TO DO UPSTAIRS
 CREATE A BASIC HELLO WORLD TEST CODE
 - run it on my alt account and preview there
-- review it based on the instructions i wrot ehere
+- review it based on the instructions i wrote here